Services Provided by TEIS

 An Occupational Therapist assists children with developing fine motor skills, like reaching and grasping, as well as upper body strength.
 An OT will also address self help skills, like using utensils and dressing.
 They work with the small muscles of the mouth to develop the oral motor skills needed for eating.
-Our OTs use The Eat Right Plan, developed by TEIS, to help children with feeding problems.
-OTs can also help families to address sensory processing concerns, using The Good Sense Plan, also developed by TEIS.
+Our OTs use The Eat Right Plan, developed to help children with feeding difficulties.
+OTs can also help families to address sensory processing concerns, using The Good Sense Plan, which helps children with sensory difficulties.

 A Vision Therapist works with children who are blind or visually impaired.
 The goal is to assess functional vision and help optimize the use of vision as well as the use of other senses.
 Assistance is available in making environmental adaptations and helping develop strong tactile, visual, and listening skills.

 A Physical Therapist helps children with balance, movement, trunk control, and other activities involving the large muscles of the body.
 These include rolling, sitting, crawling, and walking.
 Assistance by making recommendations for adaptive equipment is also available.

 A Developmentalist has a background in child development and a Master’s in early intervention.
 He or she works with families to help children achieve skills in a typical developmental order, manage challenging behaviors, and in following through with licensed therapists’ recommendations.